mui/toolpad/docs/data/toolpad/studio/how-to-guides/railway-deploy.md

 <p class="description">You can host and share your Toolpad Studio apps on Railway in a few minutes, for free.</p>

-This guide walks you throught the deployment of the [qr-generator](https://github.com/mui/mui-toolpad/tree/master/examples/qr-generator) example from the Toolpad repository.
+This guide walks you through the deployment of a [qr-generator](https://github.com/Prakhar-org/qr-generator) example from a GitHub repository.

 ## Prerequisites